commerce-agent/cap/docs/specification.md

     *   The `data` field of this `DataPart` **MUST** be a JSON object representing the structured input parameters for that CAP Skill, as defined in Section 7 (Core Skills Specifications).

 2.  **Text-based Skill Invocation (Inferred Intent via `TextPart`):**
-    *   To support more fluid, conversational interactions, an CAP Merchant Agent **MAY** allow Client Agents to submit requests as natural language text, from which the Merchant Agent infers the intended CAP Skill and parameters.
+    *   To support more fluid, conversational interactions, a CAP Merchant Agent **MAY** allow Client Agents to submit requests as natural language text, from which the Merchant Agent infers the intended CAP Skill and parameters.
     *   In this model, the `Message.parts` array **SHOULD** contain a single A2A `TextPart` (Section 6.5.1 of [A2A-SPEC]) holding a natural language request (e.g., `"find me red running shoes under $100"`).
-    *   For this type of invocation, a `DataPart` with an CAP `skillId` in its `metadata` **MAY** be present to hint the Merchant Agent of the primary inferred intent, but it's not mandatory.
+    *   For this type of invocation, a `DataPart` with a CAP `skillId` in its `metadata` **MAY** be present to hint the Merchant Agent of the primary inferred intent, but it's not mandatory.
     *   The Merchant Agent performs the skill routing by interpreting the content of the `TextPart`.
     *   **Support and Scalability:**
         *   Merchant Agents **MAY** opt-out of supporting text-based invocation for some or all of their CAP skills due to the potential computational costs of natural language processing at scale.